graphlab-fr/cosma/docs/user-manual.md

 ---
 ```

-The YAML header is delimited by two sets of three single dashes on a line (`---`).
+The YAML header is delimited at the top by three single dashes on a line (`---`) and at the bottom by either three single dashes on a line again (`---`) or by three single dots on a ligne (`...`).

 In YAML, a field consists of a name and a value separated by a colon.

 In accordance with the YAML specification, the list of keywords can be written in *block* mode: